3rd Party Incentives

 Local governments can encourage citizens to access the following resources:

-• The enterprising non-profiti Lighthouse Sustainable Building Centre in Vancouver offers educational resources for British Columbians undertaking green buildingi projects, catering to a diversity of knowledge levels.
+The enterprising non-profit Lighthouse Sustainable Building Centre in Vancouver offers educational resources for British Columbians undertaking green building projects, catering to a diversity of knowledge levels.
 Additionally, Lighthouse offers consulting services for projects, at charge.

-For an extensive list of programs that can help communities reduce their impact on the climate, see the funding and training program page.
+For an links to Funding directories that can help communities reduce their impact on the climate, see the funding page.

 New incentive programs and educational resources are frequently launched, while others expire.
 If your organization is offering such programming, or you recongize updates required to our database, please contact us.